Binge Watching With HBSE VP & Chief Of Staff Dana Seiden

-This week, THE DAILY caught up with Special Olympics Chief of Sport & Competition LOU LAURIA to break down what's on his watch list.
+This week, THE DAILY caught up with Harris Blitzer Sports & Entertainment VP & Chief of Staff DANA SEIDEN to break down what's on her watch list.
 Some responses have been edited for clarity and brevity:

 Interested in sharing your binge-watching favorites with the industry?
 Contact Andrew Levin at email@example.com.